Haneke/HanekeSwift/README.md

 let URL = NSURL(string: "http://example.com/article.md")
 let fetcher = NetworkFetcher<String>(URL: URL)

+cache.fetchValueForFetcher(fetcher,  failure: { error in
+    // Handle error
-cache.fetchValueForFetcher(fetcher, success: { article in
+}) { article in
     // Do something with article
-}, failure: { error in
-    // Handle error
-})
+}
 ```

 Here the fetcher will be executed only if there is no value associated with `"http://example.com/article.md"` in the memory or disk cache.
 If that happens, the fetcher will be responsible from fetching the original value, which will then be cached to avoid further network activity.